 A car allowance is an extra payment made to you by your employer that’s designed to cover car expenses you incur as part of your job.
 It’s sometimes used as an alternative to giving employees a company car.

-A car allowance is different to an expense reimbursement, because it’s not based on actual costs.
+A car allowance is different to an expense reimbursement, because it’s not necessarily based on actual costs.
 Instead, it’s generally a fixed amount that’s based on what costs you are likely to incur while using your personal vehicle.

 Yes, according to the ATO a car allowance is generally taxed alongside your salary at the regular income tax rates.
 In other words, it increases your taxable income which is one of the ways it differs from the other main way an employer can help an employee with their car costs – a novated lease.